Washington Rape and Sexual Assault Laws

 - Washington State Law Enforcement

-Conviction under Washington rape and sexual assault laws could result in several years in prison in addition to being added to the sexual offender registry.
-For this reason, if you've been charged with rape, sexual assault, or any other sex-related crime, it's in your best interest to contact an experienced sex crime attorney in Washington who will be able to discuss your legal options and represent you in plea negotiations and court.
+Conviction under Washington’s rape and sexual assault laws could result in years in prison and adding your name to the state sexual offender registry.
+If you’re facing charges of rape, sexual assault, or any other sex-related crime, contact an experienced sex crime attorney in Washington.

 Can I Solve This on My Own or Do I Need an Attorney?